יום שלישי

 I keep kosher in a particular way.
 Will I be able to eat dinner at TLS?

 There is always one table of vegetarian food, and another table of vegetarian food that is hekhshered or prepared in a hekhsher-only kitchen.
 This makes it possible for as many of us as possible to eat and to contribute food.
-(Learn more about the "two-table" potluck phenomenon here.)
+(Learn more about the "two-table" potluck phenomenon here, or read about our famous system for getting the dishes washed here.)

 After services, a handful of participants fill kiddush cups with a wine or grape beverage of their choice, and Tikkun Leil Shabbat participants all say kiddush together.
 After a break to allow for ritual handwashing, we say a communal motzi over hekhshered challah.